SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 This strategy uses these algorithms to deal with dead objects: Copying Algorithm, Mark-and-sweep Algorithm and Mark-and-Compact Algorithm.

 ## Mark-and-sweep Algorithm
-This algorithm is divided into two processes: marking the dead objects and then reclaiming their spaces.
+This algorithm is divided into two processes: marking live objects and reclaiming dead objects' spaces.
 This is the most common and simple algorithm.
 But its weakness is in its simplicity.

-Whenever the GC cycle runs it traverses all objects and marks the live ones, later they will be swept leaving empty spaces in the memory.
-Those spaces could be small or big and depending on the size of the new object it might not fit on any of those spaces.
+Whenever the GC cycle runs it traverses all objects and marks live ones, and later dead objects will be swept leaving empty spaces in the memory.
+Those spaces can be small or big and depending on the size of the new object it might not fit on any of those spaces.
 This whole process leaves the memory fragmented.

 ![]({{ site.baseurl }}/images/mark-and-sweep.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*